AICraftsLab/dots-simulation/README.md

 Uses Simple Genetic Algorithm to evolve dots to move to a target position marked red.
 The chromosome is a list of direction vectors that define the path taken (or to be taken) by a genome (dot).

-*dots.py* is the main file. *dots_render.py* is developed to help me speed up the evolution process by toggling `render` ON/OFF on clicking the window.
-When `render` is OFF, dots and obstacles are not rendered and the framerate is not limited.

 Feel free to tune these hyperparametes because they drive the evolution process:
 1. `MUTATION_PROB`
 2. `MATING_POOL_SIZE`